 Jordan Wellington, Esq., vice president of government relations at VS Strategies and an associate at Vicente Sederberg LLC, graduated cum laude from Brooklyn Law School in May of 2009.
 In 2013, Jordan served as the sole legislative staffer assigned to shepherd the legislation relating to the implementation of Amendment 64 and the legalization of marijuana through the Colorado General Assembly.
 Jordan was then hired by the Colorado Department of Revenue’s Marijuana Enforcement Division to serve as the sole policy analyst during the development and drafting of the rules governing retail marijuana and the revised rules governing medical marijuana.
 During his time with the Marijuana Enforcement Division, Jordan drafted rules governing testing, cultivation, product manufacturing, concentrate production, retail distribution, production management, transportation, certification of laboratories, labeling, packaging, and storage.
 He also organized the Division’s entire stakeholder engagement process and personally chaired several of the working groups.
 In addition to his expertise in the regulation of the marijuana industry, Jordan has also worked for the New Jersey Legislature and New York Assemblyman Jonathan Bing.

-Andrew Livingston serves as a policy analyst for VS Strategies and Vicente Sederberg LLC.
+Andrew Livingston is Director of Economics and Research at Vicente Sederberg LLC, where he provides analysis on legal and regulatory matters as well as economic market projections for adult-use and medical marijuana laws in Colorado and around the world.
+He also sits on the Denver Cannabis Sustainability Working Group and helps coordinate government and industry efforts to increase environmental stewardship within cannabis business.
 Andrew first worked alongside the Vicente Sederberg team in 2012 during the historic Campaign to Regulate Marijuana Like Alcohol campaign, which legalized marijuana for adults in Colorado.
 Andrew started his work in drug policy while at Colgate University and founded a chapter of Students for Sensible Drug Policy in 2009.
 During this time, he focused his academic studies on the economics of illegal markets and the harms they create for societies around the world.
 After graduation Andrew worked at the Criminal Justice Policy Foundation as an Institute for Humane Studies Koch Summer Fellow.
 In October 2013, Andrew was appointed by the Colorado Department of Revenue to represent Vicente Sederberg on a regulatory panel determining interim production caps for the new retail marijuana industry.

 Christian Sederberg, Esq., is a partner and founding member of Vicente Sederberg LLC and serves as a principal at VS Strategies.
 Christian was an integral part of Colorado’s Amendment 64 campaign, representing the campaign on Governor Hickenlooper’s Amendment 64 Implementation Task Force and leading the campaign’s implementation during the 2013 legislative and regulatory processes.
 Christian also sat on the executive committee of the Committee for Responsible Regulation, which coordinated the 2013 campaign to establish statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.
 Based on his dogged but sensible legal and advocacy work in the marijuana field, Christian is a respected voice in political circles and is frequently consulted in Colorado about proposed or potential legislation.
 He has also traveled internationally to help other nations understand the Colorado system of marijuana regulation.